The best food markets in Syros - Citimarks

 An elegant shopping walk

-Four months before leaving the island forever, Mr. Pinas decided to take some time off and stroll about; he thought of visiting the store of the famous photographer George Pangiopoulos.
-He could consult him about what he and his wife should wear to get the best pictures they had ever taken. […]
+Four months before bidding farewell to the island, Mr. Pinas decided to take a break and wander around.
+He contemplated a visit to the renowned photographer George Pangiopoulos’s studio, seeking advice on what he and his wife should wear for their upcoming photo session to capture the best pictures they’d ever taken. […]

-Mr. Pinas arrived at the end of the uphill street.
-Here, the noise of the city stops abruptly.
-He had reached the borders of another world.
-At the corner, there was the pastry shop of Efstathios Kounavis, baker of the famous cookies from Smyrna (note: today’s city of Izmir, Turkey): they smelled of rosewater and burned sesame.
-An entire island used to buy its candy there for weddings, christenings, funerals and other types of ritual food.
+As Mr. Pinas reached the end of the uphill street, the city’s noise abruptly ceased, and he found himself at the borders of another world.
+At the corner stood Efstathios Kounavis’s pastry shop, known for baking the famous cookies from Smyrna (modern-day Izmir, Turkey), carrying the scents of rosewater and toasted sesame.
+This bakery was where the entire island used to purchase sweets for weddings, christenings, funerals, and various other ritual occasions.

 Candies in candy store, Syros island, Greece